Roy D. Buol

 Roy D. Buol served as mayor of Dubuque, Iowa from 2005 to 2021.
-Buol graduated from Wachusett Regional High School in Holden, Massachusetts.
+Buol graduated from the University of Dubuque, Dubuque, Iowa.
 A native of Dubuque, Buol served as the Second Ward's city council representative from 1995 to 2005.
 In 2005 he was elected mayor.
-He was reelected in 2009, 2013, and 2017.
-He was replaced by Brad Cavanaugh as mayor in 2021.
+He was reelected in 2009, 2013, and 2017, retiring December 31, 2021, as the longest-serving Mayor in Dubuque history.

 Earlier career

 Buol worked at John Deere Dubuque Works for over 30 years until his retirement.
 In 2002 he accepted a position as building and grounds director at the University of Dubuque.

 Elected office

 In 1995, Buol was elected as a city councilman of Dubuque.
 He served for ten years, until his election as mayor in 2005.

 Running for mayor, Buol espoused a vision of making Dubuque one of the most environmentally sustainable cities in the U.S. Buol's vision is one of the main reasons that IBM chose Dubuque as a test city for its "Insights in Motion" program.
 Mayor Buol established an annual "Growing Sustainable Communities" Conference in Dubuque.
-In 2013 Dubuque won the U.S. Environmental Protection Agency's annual National Award for Smart Growth Achievement, thanks in large part to Buol, who is also a member of Smart Growth America’s Local Leaders Council.
-Through Buol’s work with America’s River Project, the Port of Dubuque has been developed with nearly $400 million for educational, entertainment, and historic riverfront projects, including the Mississippi Riverwalk, the River's Edge Plaza, and the Alliant Energy Amphitheater.
+In 2013 Dubuque won the U.S. Environmental Protection Agency's annual National Award for Smart Growth Achievement.
+Through Buol’s work with America’s River Project, the Port of Dubuque has been developed with nearly $400 million for educational, entertainment, and riverfront projects, including the Mississippi Riverwalk, the River's Edge Plaza, and the Alliant Energy Amphitheater.
 He was also a supporter of the Bee Branch Restoration Project.

-Buol's goals also include economic prosperity, promoting culture and heritage, higher quality of life, and healthier living.
-In a 2010 "Blueprint America report" by Jim Lehrer, reporter Miles O'Brien said that Dubuque's drive to become a sustainable city was being noticed "far beyond the banks of the Mississippi" and that Buol was leading the charge.